-I am an Assistant Professor in the Department of African American Studies at Princeton University specializing in the interdisciplinary study of science, medicine, and biotechnology, race-ethnicity and gender, health and biopolitics.
-I am also a Faculty Associate in the Program on History of Science, the Center for Health and Wellbeing, the Program on Gender and Sexuality Studies, the Program in Global Health and Health Policy, and the Department of Sociology at Princeton, as well as a Research Associate at the Centre for Indian Studies in Africa at the University of Witwatersrand in Johannesburg.
+I am an Assistant Professor in the Department of African American Studies at Princeton University where I study the social dimensions of science, medicine, and technology, race-ethnicity and health, knowledge and biopolitics.
+I am also a Faculty Associate in the Program on History of Science, Center for Health and Wellbeing, Program on Gender and Sexuality Studies, Program in Global Health and Health Policy, and the Department of Sociology at Princeton, as well as a Research Associate at the Centre for Indian Studies in Africa at the University of Witwatersrand in Johannesburg.

 Taken together, this body of work addresses debates about how science and technology shape the social world and how people can, should, and do engage technoscience, grappling all the while with the fact that what may bring health and longevity to some may threaten the dignity and rights of others.

 I arrived here by way of a winding road that has snaked through South Central Los Angeles; Conway, South Carolina; Majuro, South Pacific, and Swaziland, Southern Africa.
 I come from many Souths, and I tend to bring this perspective, of looking at the world from its underbelly, to my analysis.

 To start at the proverbial beginning, my interest in the relationship between science, technology, medicine, and society can be traced to this clinic in Wai (pronounced “Why”), India, where I was born in a Bahá’í family to a Persian-Indian mother and African-American father.
 Their stories of the one-size-fits-all stirrups, stainless steel bed around which resident-chickens balked, and nurses who waited on my mom day and night—ignited my imagination about the places where cold tools and warm humans meet.